fotso0244/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script "3-new_owner" changes owner of file "hello" to new owner "betty" Script "4-empty" creates new empty file hello
-Script "5-execute" adds execute permission to owner of file hello
+Script "5-execute" adds execute permission to owner of file hello Script "6-multiple_permissions" adds x permission to owner, group owner, r permission to other for hello file